passepartoutvpn/passepartout/README.md

 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit. ([https://www.openssl.org/][dep-openssl])

+### Community

+A _huge_ credit goes to:

+- My tiny group of 3 private beta testers
+- The 3600+ public testers using the beta on a daily basis
+- The continued support and feedback from the [Passepartout community on Reddit][about-reddit]
+- The overall patience of users affected by my bugs that actively collaborate in resolving them
+- All those who contributed to the amazingly high rating on the App Store

 ## Translations

 - Chinese (Simplified): OnlyThen - [@OnlyThen](https://github.com/OnlyThen)